End-of-Eternity/End-of-Eternity.github.io/_posts/2020-04-08-vapoursynth-getting-started.md

 ---
 layout: post
 title: "Vapoursynth Tutorial: Getting Started"
-category: Vapoursynth Tutorial
 date: 2020-08-04 17:31:00 +0100
+permalink: /old/2020-04-08-vapoursynth-getting-started
 ---

 > Disclaimer: this guide will use Vapoursynth in place of the official name VapourSynth, because I like it better.

 Hello and welcome to EoE's Pro Vapoursynth Tutorial, where you'll learn to write <span style="font-weight: lighter;">~~*bad*~~</span> good code and turn your disgusting crappy DVD rips into beautiful, crappy DVD rips.